alhuizenga/waterfalls_of_hamilton/README.md

 # waterfalls_of_hamilton
 An interactive map of waterfalls in the Hamilton, Ontario region.
-Built for the Udacity Neighborhood Map Project.
+A Javascript application built for the Udacity Neighborhood Map Project.
-Waterfall data, including lat/long, was scraped from the Wikipedia API.
+All waterfall data including lat/long was scraped from the Wikipedia API.

 ## Libraries I used:
 * [Knockout 3.4.2](http://knockoutjs.com/)